Navigating writing a payment reminder email can be intimidating. Here are some tips and templates to help you get paid and take work off your plate.

 Don’t be vague: include the exact due date of the invoice and avoid making confusing statements like “due on receipt.”
 If you have to send multiple reminders, continue to update the timeline, whether it’s a day overdue, a week, or more.
 Doing so will help you document the late payment in case you need to refer back to your reminders.

-Bonus tip: By using an online payment software like HoneyBook, you can give your clients a convenient link to pay directly from your payment reminder email.
+By using an online payment software like HoneyBook, you can give your clients a convenient link that includes your invoice and payment processing in one interactive file.

 For example: